bunbun042000/ttaplugins-winamp/ReadMe.txt

  Please copy in_tta.dll and enc_tta.dll to Plugins folder in Winamp.

 *Release Notes
-2015-08-20 Beta26 Fix CPU overload because of accessing file at getting meta data(in_tta.dll) 2015-08-13 Beta25 Fix encoder was creating incomplete tta file(enc_tta.dll)
+2015-08-24 Beta27 Reduce number of accessing file at getting meta data(in_tta.dll) 2015-08-20 Beta26 Fix CPU overload because of accessing file at getting meta data(in_tta.dll) 2015-08-13 Beta25 Fix encoder was creating incomplete tta file(enc_tta.dll)
                   Fix function name for valid filename in trans coding(in_tta.dll)